devhearts/fundRaiser/server/API_ENDPOINTS_TODO.md

 - Consider implementing rate limiting for public endpoints
 - Ensure all endpoints follow RESTful conventions
 - Add proper authentication middleware where required
+- **Service Initialization**: Google Sheets service now has automatic initialization on startup and lazy initialization in all service methods, ensuring the service is always available without UI dependency

 ---